 Every professional athlete needs something to do when they are not working out.
 Consider a day in the life of a professional athlete.
 They, depending on their sport, have at least 3 to 6 hours of workout.
 After that is done, they might review their technique, or that of their opponent.
 But other than that, they have time to spend, which shouldn’t really be used in a physical way, in order for their body to optimally recover.

-Many athletes play video games, as it is a perfect way to unwind and relax.
+While we may suppose that many athletes may place bets online using the Matchbook bonus code, we are certain that many athletes play video games, as it is a perfect way to unwind and relax.
 Professional basketball players are known to have interests in video games, especially given that some teams own esports teams, like the Philadelphia 76ers owning League of Legends Team Dignitas.
 Here is a list of basketball players who enjoy gaming.

 Gordon Hayward was a bit ahead of the curve, given that it was only a recent trend for athletes to start gaming.